fledge-iot/fledge/docs/91_version_history.rst

     - Bug Fix:

        - Fixed scale-set filter bug affecting data scaling.
-       - Resolved CSV writer plugin compression issue on Ubuntu 22.

-       - Resource Leak Fixes:

-         * Fixed resource leak in asset filter.
-         * Fixed resource leak in Python35 filter during specific error conditions.
-         * Fixed resource leaks across multiple filters.
+       - Resolved resource leaks in foglamp-filter-asset, foglamp-filter-python35, and several other filters.
        - OMF North Plugin Fixes:

          * Fixed parsing of Static Data values when more than 2 values configured.